 Roland has never disappointed when it comes to offering the best technology.
 They are always ahead in ensuring consumers are not disappointed by what comes from their factories.

-The RT-30HR came as a great forward in Roland’s drum triggers.
+The RT-30HR came as a great forward in Roland’s triggers.
 It is a compact and convenient piece of hardware that will fit on pretty much any drum hoop.
 Whether you want a classic or inward-curved design use, the trigger has it is all.

 It’s built with top-quality ABS plastic, solid construction that will take in any strike.
 This is all due to its low-profile design.